juandarr/todo-react-django/README.md

 ## Design

-The app name is JoyFlow.
-The goal is to create a system the user will enjoy using as a companion while facing the challenges brought by the day.
+The app's name is JoyFlow.
+The goal is to create a workflow the user will enjoy using JoyFlow as a companion tool during the day at school, work or any other activity in life.

 The user inferface is designed to be playful, clean and minimalistic.
 The flow part of the name is aspirational: the intention is for the system to help the user to induce and keep a state of flow while working on a project or mission.

 ### Color palette